Raku/doc/CONTRIBUTING.md

 * Please use the present tense unless writing about history or upcoming events or planned features
 * Prefer [active voice](https://en.wikipedia.org/wiki/Active_voice) to the [passive voice](https://en.wikipedia.org/Passive_voice#In_English) with "by": "this is used by crafty programmers" → "crafty programmers use this"
-* Link to external resources (like Wikipedia) for topics that are not directly related to Perl 6 (like the math that our routines implement).
+* Link to external resources (like Wikipedia) for topics that are not directly related to Raku (like the math that our routines implement).
 * Duplicate small pieces of information rather than rely on linking.
 * Be explicit about routine signatures.
 If a method accepts an `*%args`, but treats some of them specially, list them separately.